49ers come back from 17 points down to beat Lions, will face Chiefs in Super Bowl LVIII - Yahoo Sports

 If the Lions were nervous coming in, carrying the weight of a city's long Super Bowl wait on their shoulders, they calmed themselves down immediately.
 Receiver Jameson Williams took an end-around, ran through some tackles and scored a 42-yard touchdown.
 Less than two minutes into the game, the Lions were on the board.

 The rest of the half was mostly all Lions.
-The 49ers missed a field goal and the Lions answered with another touchdown.
+The 49ers missed a field goal, and the Lions answered with another touchdown.
 They led 14-0 after one quarter.
-Brock Purdy threw an interception and the Lions turned that into a touchdown.
-They led 21-7 then and a field goal in the final seconds of the half made it 24-7.
+Purdy threw an interception, and the Lions turned that into a touchdown.
+They led 21-7 and tacked on a field goal in the final seconds of the half to make it 24-7.

 In NFC championship game history, only one team had come back to win after trailing by 17 points.
-It was the 49ers, who came back from 17-0 halftime deficit against the Atlanta Falcons at the end of the 2012 season.
+It was the 49ers, who came back from a 17-0 halftime deficit against the Atlanta Falcons after the 2012 season.

-It seemed like the Lions were having their day, at long last.
-Then the momentum of the game completely turned in a way you don't see that often.
+For much of the game, it seemed like the Lions were having their day at long last.
+Then the momentum completely turned in a way you don't see that often.

 The avalanche started then.
-Brandon Aiyuk made an unbelievable catch that bounced off Lions cornerback Kindle Vildor's facemask and Aiyuk somehow caught for 51 yards.
+Aiyuk made an unbelievable catch that bounced off Lions cornerback Kindle Vildor's facemask and into the hand of a diving Aiyuk for 51 yards to the Lions' 4-yard line.
 Aiyuk scored a touchdown three plays later.
 Then disaster really struck.
-Jahmyr Gibbs never got a handle on a handoff, the 49ers ripped it out and recovered.
-McCaffrey scored to tie the game after that.
+Jahmyr Gibbs never got a handle on a handoff, and the 49ers ripped it out and recovered.
+Then McCaffrey scored to tie the game.

 In eight minutes of game action, the 49ers went from trailing by 17 points to tying the game.
 All the work the Lions did before halftime was erased.

-It got worse for Detroit.
+It only got worse for Detroit.
 Reynolds dropped another one, this one a much more egregious drop on third-and-10, and the Lions punted.
-The 49ers drove downfield and took their first lead of the game, 27-24, on a field goal with 9:52 left.
+The 49ers drove downfield and took their first lead of the game 27-24 on a field goal with 9:52 left.

+Campbell gambled again after that.
+Instead of a 48-yard field goal, the Lions went for it on fourth-and-3.
+Goff didn't have anyone open, scrambled to his right and threw incomplete with 7:32 remaining.
+That made six points the Lions passed on to go for it on fourth down, and neither decision worked out.

 BROCK PURDY DOING IT WITH HIS LEGS TODAY 🔥